yzf750/Quake-1-Launcher/README.md

 pip install -r requirements.txt
 ```

-Copy or Move the-quaker-deliverance.py to your Quake directory
+Copy or Move the-quaker-deliverance.py and thequaker.png to your Quake directory

 cd "YourQuakeDirectory"